nurpax/zig-imgui/README.md

 # Zig-ImGui

+Note: nurpax/zig-imgui is a fork of [github.com/SpexGuy/Zig-ImGui](https://github.com/SpexGuy/Zig-ImGui) via [github.com/ryansname/Zig-ImGui](https://github.com/ryansname/Zig-ImGui).
+This version updates Dear ImGui to 1.89.4 which required some changes to bindings generation.
+Zig code is also updated to work on the latest Zig dev version (0.11.x).

+Rest of the file is from the original README.

 Zig-ImGui uses [cimgui](https://github.com/cimgui/cimgui) to generate [Zig](https://github.com/ziglang/zig) bindings for [Dear ImGui](https://github.com/ocornut/imgui).

 It is currently up to date with [Dear ImGui v1.88](https://github.com/ocornut/imgui/tree/v1.88).